Hagopjanian Law Group

 • Beneficiary notifications – Informing beneficiaries of their rights

-• Distributions - Making payments per trust terms
+• Distributions – Making payments according to trust terms

 • Accounting – Providing financial reports to beneficiaries